-The Hooper-Lee-Nichols House is located on the traditional homelands of the Massachusetts people.
+Like all buildings in Cambridge, the Hooper-Lee-Nichols House is located on the traditional homelands of the Massachusett people.
 We acknowledge that we are here as guests, and strive to give honor and respect to these ancestors as well as the thousands of Native people living in the Commonwealth today.